dat3Cph/material/docs/jpa_part2/exercises/gls_part2.md

    - Longitude (Double)
    - Address (String)

 2. Create a new entity named "Shipment" to represent the movement of packages between locations.
-The "Shipment" entity should have the following attributes:
+The "Shipment" entity should at least have the following attributes:

    - ID (auto-generated primary key)
    - Package (ManyToOne relationship with the Package entity)